rebus-org/Rebus.ServiceProvider/README.md

 * `Microsoft.Extensions.Hosting.IHostApplicationLifetime`
 * `Microsoft.Extensions.Logging.ILoggerFactory`

-to the host's container, which essentially makes these things transparently available to the separate Rebus service.
+to the host's container, which essentially makes these things transparently available, as singletons, to the separate Rebus service.

-If you forward requests for other types to the host's container you can add to the list of forwarded types like this:
+If you forward requests for other singletons to the host's container you can add to the list of forwarded singleton types:

 ```csharp
 builder.Host.AddRebusService(